sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 To evaluate the impact of software changes required in lieu of virtual addressing, we ran experiments with the following configurations.
 First, we ran all of our tests on a computer with 8 Intel i7-7700 CPUs clocked at 3.60GHz, with 32GB of physical memory, running Ubuntu 16.04.
-Secondly, we followed the [guidlines](https://llvm.org/docs/Benchmarking.html) provided by llvm to reduce variance; in particular, every test was executed on a single, isolated processor core.
+Secondly, we followed the [guidlines](https://llvm.org/docs/Benchmarking.html) provided by LLVM to reduce variance; in particular, every test was executed on a single, isolated processor core.
 While we ran all of our tests ten times and report averages of our measurements, with this setup we observed very little variance with typically less than 0.01% standard deviation.